-Another, single air compressor, can have the same problem with that same air tool.
-But if you connect two air compressors into one line to the air tool, you may have enough air flow from the two air compressors to use that higher demand air tool.
+While a single air compressor may not offer enough flow to supply a higher demand air tool and another, single air compressor, can have the same problem with that same air tool, if you connect two air compressors into one line to the air tool, you may have enough air flow from the two to use that higher demand air tool.

 A quick review of how compressors work (also covered in detail on a page on this site) is that they have an air tank into which air is pumped.
 When the tank pressure reaches the cut out setting of the pressure switch, the pump stops, and nothing else happens until you begin to use the compressed air that’s stored in the compressor tank.

 As you use air, the tank air pressure drops.
 When the tank pressure drops to the pressure switch cut in level, the pump will start, and add more air to the tank until the tank reaches the cut out pressure setting, and the pump stops.

 However, if your air tool has a greater demand for compressed air than the compressor can deliver you will use air in the tool at a greater rate than the compressor can supply it, and even though the compressor is running, since it cannot keep up with the demand of the air tool, the tank pressure will keep dropping until there is not enough compressed air to run the air tool.

 To use a higher demand air tool you will need a bigger compressor.
 Or, connecting two air compressors to the same air line to the tool, if you have a couple of small air compressors around, might work.

 If you have two air compressors, select which will be the primary air compressor and plumb a tee into the discharge coupler on that one.
 At your discretion you can consider removed the regulator from the line so that the flow to the tee is full pressure.

 The tee is set up as: one leg of that tee is the supply from the primary air compressor, one leg of this tee is the supply from the secondary air compressor, and the last leg is where you install the air line to your air tools.